CERBA Official Statement

-Effective March 18, 2020 (12am) government closes borders to all Foreign Nationals.
+March 18: (12am) government closes borders to all Foreign Nationals.

 It is decided to temporarily restrict non-essential travel across the Canada-U.S. border as well.
 Travelers will no longer be permitted to cross the border for recreation and tourism.
 The start date will be announced soon.
 Self- isolation is recommended to everyone entering Canada.
 Lockdowns are in effect across the country for courts, schools, offices, bars and more.

 Pandemic COVID-19 all countries: avoid non-essential travel outside Canada